Nar Phu Valley Trek

 Trek to Ngawal via the Kang La Pass

-The ascent goes through the lateral moraine of the Temdenzon Khola, traversing yak pastures until you reach Kang la Phedi.
+The ascent goes through the lateral moraine of the Temdenzon Khola, traversing yak pastures with stunning views of the Pisang peak until you reach Kang la Phedi-the base of the Kang La pass.

 From Kang La Phedi, it is a gradual and steady ascent lasting approximately 2 hours until you reach Kang La Pass.
 The pass presents breathtaking panoramic views of Pisang Peak, Annapurna II, Gangapurna, and Tilicho Peak.

-After admiring the beautiful views, you will descend through pasturelands and yak herders’ campsite and arrive at Ngawal on the Upper Pisang route of the Annapurna Circuit trek.
+After admiring the beautiful views, and after capturing the beautiful moment, you will then descend through pasturelands and yak herders’ campsite and arrive at Ngawal on the Upper Pisang route of the Annapurna Circuit trek.
 Overnight in Ngawal.

 MEALS: